 Mental imagery is a fundamental part of human cognition that bridges cognition with sensory representations.
 This paper introduces a novel technique to measure the sensory capacity of mental imagery using binocular-rivalry (BR)- removing the need for memory or subjective reports.

 New methods in behavioural psychophysics (the binocular-rivalry technique) and brain imaging (decoding techniques) have been developed and utilized to uncover many new insights into the mechanisms and brain areas involved in mental imagery.

 Performance in visual working memory can be predicted by the strength of mental imagery as assessed with binocular rivalry.
 Findings could help reconcile current controversy regarding the mechanism and location of visual mnemonic storage.

-From the early imagery interviews of Francis Galton through many modern surveys, a consistent diversity of self-reports on ones own mental imagery abilities suggests that some 2-5% of people are very poor- or non-visual- imagers.
+From early imagery interviews of Francis Galton through many modern surveys, a consistent diversity of self-reports on one’s own mental imagery abilities suggests that some 2-5% of people are very poor- or non-visual- imagers.
 Comparable estimates have been made in auditory and other imagery modalities.